Granjow/fmod-service/README.md

 ## Release Notes

+* Upcoming
+  * Fixed: If a voice key does not exist, an error is returned and the service does not crash anymore.
 * **v1.2.0** (2022-12-30)
   * Added: Stop all started events
   * Added: Service version is now printed in the `--help` output